mvolkmann/blog/src/swift/SwiftUI.md

 this can differ based on the platform (ex. iOS vs. macOS).
 One example of a data input that changes is `Picker`.

+To control whether a data input view is disabled, apply the `disabled` view modifier passing it a `Boolean` value.
+Typically disabled data input views are grayed out.

 The following example demonstrates many common views used in forms.

 <img alt="SwiftUI Form" style="width: 40%"